Unit 8200: Overview

 Unit 8200 is the largest unit in the Israel Defense Forces, comprising several thousand soldiers.
 It is comparable in its function to the United States' National Security Agency and is a Ministry of Defense body just as the NSA is part of the United States Department of Defense.

 Subordinate to Unit 8200 is Unit Hatzav (Hebrew name for Drimia (יחידת חצב)), responsible for collecting OSINT intelligence.
 The unit monitors and collects military intelligence–related information from television, radio, newspapers, and the internet.
 The translation of various items accounts for part of what is termed "basic intelligence", which is collected by the units.
-According to media reports, the unit provides over half of the overall intelligence information for the Israeli Intelligence Community.

 The IDF's most important signal intelligence–gathering installation is the Urim SIGINT Base, a part of Unit 8200.
 Urim is located in the Negev desert approximately 30 km from Beersheba.
 In March 2004, the Commission to investigate the intelligence network following the War in Iraq recommended turning the unit into a civilian national SIGINT agency, as is in other Western countries, but this proposal was not implemented.

+Staff

 Unit 8200 is staffed primarily by 18–21 year old conscripts.
 Selection and recruitment to the unit usually occurs at age 18 through the IDF screening process after high school.
-However, the unit also scouts potential younger recruits through after-school computer classes.
+The unit also scouts potential younger recruits through after school computer classes.
 These after-school computer classes, teaching 16–18 year olds computer coding and hacking skills, sometimes act as feeder programs for the unit, with students receiving invitation letters from the IDF.

 The 18-year-olds selected for the unit are primarily chosen for their ability to teach themselves and to learn very quickly as the unit will only have access to their services for a short time before their military service period ends.

+Soldiers are not permitted to publicly disclose that they are part of the unit, or their role within it.

+Command structure

+Unit 8200 is led by a commander and a deputy commander, the latter holding the rank of colonel.
+The identities of both officers are kept secret.
+An additional command role is that of the "Data Science and AI Commander".